I met attendees from around the country and the world, met fellow movie bloggers for the first time

 that I’ve known online for years, and watched and enjoyed some favorite classic films—16 films in four days—on the big screen with fellow classic film enthusiasts.
 Honestly, what could be better than that?

 Robert Osborne was missed, but the festival went forward without a hitch.
-With great hosts like Ben Mankiewicz—who my friend Kristina got to speak with right before she left—Illeana Douglas, Eddie Mueller, and Leonard Maltin, who soldiered on with a twisted ankle, how could it go wrong?
+With great hosts like Ben Mankiewicz—who my friend Kristina got to speak with right before she left—Illeana Douglas, Eddie Muller, and Leonard Maltin, who soldiered on with a twisted ankle, how could it go wrong?

 I found it difficult to walk along Hollywood Boulevard with my mouth closed, viewing and taking photos of the stars on the Hollywood Walk of Fame and the famous footprints—Jeanne Crain anyone?—in the courtyard of the TCL Chinese Theatre.
 And what a treat to actually see these classic films in legendary movie palaces like the Pantages, The Egyptian, and El Capitan.